-Essence - The essence is most essential Our focus this summer is to GET KIDS TO CAMP - in one space, away from technology, and playing together.
+Essence - Our focus this summer is to GET KIDS TO CAMP - in one space, away from technology, and playing together.
 We won’t compromise our wonderful education and programming, but our primary focus and goal will be to maintain the ESSENCE of camp and togetherness.

-Together - We are stronger together We are committed to keeping our community connected and keeping the spirit of Ramah alive.
+Togetherness - We are stronger together.
+We are committed to keeping our community connected and keeping the spirit of Ramah alive.
 As we have done since March, we are thinking about how to give meaning to our families, campers, and staff during these difficult times, in a Ramah way.
-We recognize that a summer away from camp with a 22-month gap, as opposed to a 10-month gap between summers, requires a greater need for connectedness.

 Enrollment Fees, Financial Aid, & The Financial Health of Camp